 Technique: Use borax paste flux or a fluoride flux, such as Sigma Lo Flux, on both the solder and the cast units.
-The highest temperature solder appropriate for this alloy is shown on the back of this card.
+The highest temperature solder appropriate for each alloy is as shown on the back of this card.
 Lower temperature solders can also be used.
 Keep in mind that using other than the recommended solder may not match the alloy color as well as the listed combinations.
-If color is not a consideration, the low fusing Stern Chrome 2 white solder may be used.
+If color is not a consideration, Post-Soldering low fusing Stern Chrome 2 white solder may be used.

-HEAT TREATING
+HEAT TREATMENT